wguilherme/kanban.md/README.md

 Built with modern technologies (React 19, TypeScript 5.9, Vite 7) and designed to respect your VSCode theme, Markdown Kanban seamlessly integrates with your development environment.

+> **Note**: This project is inspired by [holooooo/markdown-kanban](https://github.com/holooooo/markdown-kanban).
+It has been completely refactored with modern technologies and architectural patterns to provide enhanced performance and maintainability.

 ![Kanban Board Demo](./imgs/image.png)

 ---